zer0cache/matic-docs/docs/validate/delegator.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-This is a step-by-step guide to help you become a delegator on Matic Mainnet.
-There are no pre-requisites required to become a delegator on Matic.
+This is a step-by-step guide to help you become a delegator on Polygon Mainnet.
+There are no pre-requisites required to become a delegator on Polygon.
 All you have to do is have an Ethereum account.

 ## What is a Delegator?